NotThatKindODr/First_Kaggle_Project/README.md

 ## Next Steps
+* Add National Average to Plot1 by using Total U.S. data
+* Combine Plot1 and Plot2 by adding the SD as error bars on Plot1
 * Look at the price changes over time
 * Apply the model of controlling for size and organic v. non-organic